Michael Fields, MD

 Dr. Fields performed the first robotic assisted single-incision hysterectomy in the Southeast, coining the term 'RASS' for this new approach to minimally invasive surgery requiring only a small incision below the umbilicus.
 He also performed the first robotic laparoscopic sacrocolpopexy in the Southeast, a procedure for severe uterine and vaginal prolapse.

-To date, Dr. Fields has treated more than 2000 patients using the daVinci robotic surgical system, and spends a portion of his time teaching robotic surgery to other surgeons.
+To date, Dr. Fields has treated over 6,000 patients using the DaVinci robotic surgical system, and spends a portion of his time teaching robotic surgery to other surgeons.
 Dr. Fields is designated as a robotic 'Epicenter' surgeon, one of 20 in the nation with the distinction, denoting a center of excellence in his practice of robotic surgery to treat his patients and to teach advanced skills to other surgeons.
 Not only has he trained most of the gynecologists practicing robotic surgery in our region, he has also trained other surgeons and robotic surgery teams nationwide.

 Dr. Fields has served on numerous hospital and health related boards in our region, and was chosen as one of few consultants to the President's national Health and Wellness for Women directive.